demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Index154-Do_We_Need_To_Go_Deeper/README.md

 - Whether taking the Apparatus should lift all door restrictions
 - Whether turning off the power using the breaker box should lift all door restrictions
 - Whether all door restrictions should be lifted once only one player is alive
+- Whether entrance controls should be able to activate during flooded weather
+- A grace period so the entrance controls never activate on the first couple days of a save
+- Whether and how players should be notified if entrance controls are active